AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 The basics of building a sequential filter are no different than building a regular filter using the [Filter builder](filter-builder.md).
 You use the [Definition builder](filter-builder.md#definition-builder) to construct your filter definition.
 In that construction, you use components, containers, operators and logic.
-A regular filter becomes a sequential filter automatically as soon as you select the [!UICONTROL Then] operator in the main definition or in any of the containers you use within the filter definition.
+A regular filter becomes a sequential filter automatically as soon as you select the **[!UICONTROL Then]** operator in the main definition or in any of the containers you use within the [Definition builder](filter-builder.md#definition-builder).

 ### Examples